 Climate change is a general term that’s often associated with apocalyptic events that might happen in the distant future.
 The truth is that climate change is already having wide-ranging effects, and the effects of climate change will get worse in the not-so-distant future.
 In most cases, climate change will just increase the intensity of events that practical preppers already prepare for, like floods, wildfires, and storms.
 Prepping for climate change is a natural extension of prepping for localized disasters, just on a broader scale.
-Here are some of the effects of climate change for the US and how to prepare for them.
+Here are some of the effects of climate change in the United States and how to prepare for them.

 Scientists have been able to create a range of possible future temperatures, and for the year 2050, it ranges from 2.5 – 4.5 degrees Fahrenheit above normal temperatures.
 If we keep up our current rate of carbon dioxide emissions, it’ll be closer to the higher end.
-We’re already seeing record high temperatures – 2016 was the hottest year since people started keeping track of global temperatures in the 1880s.
+We’re already seeing record-high temperatures – 2016 was the hottest year since people started keeping track of global temperatures in the 1880s.

 Top 3 Effects of Climate Change for the US

-Increasing temperatures area causing polar ice to melt and the ocean to expand as it sucks up heat.
+Increasing temperatures are causing polar ice to melt and the ocean to expand as it sucks up heat.
 Experts predict that by 2050, global sea levels will have risen between about half a foot to a foot above sea level in the year 2000.
 For coastal areas, this means a lot more frequent and intense flooding during storms.

 How to prepare: Analyze a flood map for your local area, identify your risk of coastal flooding, and create an evacuation plan in case it does flood.
 Check here to see flood maps for your local area:

 Future amounts of rainfall for Spring, Fall, and Winter will generally increase in the northern US and decrease in the southern US.
 Most of the US will have less rainfall during the summer, and overall rains will get more intense.
 Combined with higher temperatures in the future, soils will dry quicker between rains, reducing the amount of water we can collect and use.
-Also, as carbon dioxide collects in the atmosphere, plants will be able to use that carbon dioxide to grow quicker and use more water from the soils.
+Also, as carbon dioxide collects in the atmosphere, plants will be able to use that carbon dioxide to grow quicker and use more water from the soil.

-3. More extreme weather
+3. More Extreme Weather

 More extreme weather will mean larger wildfires, more intense floods, more intense hurricanes, and stronger regular storms.
 These are already things that a practical prepper might be prepared for, but climate change will increase the risk of all of these events.